kookyy/item_notifier/README-new.md

 # Wiki
 Please note that the [rScanner wiki](https://github.com/rScanner/rScanner/wiki) is constantly being added to.
 The main purpose for the wiki is to teach new users how to use certain features on rScanner.
 The wiki is updated on a random basis.

-If you think something needs to be added to the wiki, please see [Submitting Issues](https://github.com/rScanner/rScanner/blob/master/README-new.md#submitting-issues) and submit an issue with the "Wiki" tag.
+If you think something needs to be added, changed, or removed to/from the wiki, please see [Submitting Issues](https://github.com/rScanner/rScanner/blob/master/README-new.md#submitting-issues) and submit an issue with the "Wiki" tag.

 # License
 rScanner is licensed under The MIT License.
 This program is 100% [open source](http://en.wikipedia.org/wiki/Open_source) and *you* are granted, free of charge, to use, copy, modify, merge, publish, distribute, sublicense, and/or study this program under the conditions that you include the [license](https://github.com/rScanner/rScanner/blob/master/LICENSE) notice in all copies or substantial portions of this program.